 Lock to Host

 This option makes the instrument follow the tempo set in your host sequencer (or Kontakt if you are using Kontakt standalone).
-Capsule always calculates tempo-synced patches in real time.
-That means if you change the tempo while a note is playing, Capsule will adjust the tempo to the new value.
+Capsule always calculates tempo-synced patches in real-time.
+This means that, if you change the tempo while a note is playing, Capsule will adjust the tempo to the new value.
 This also works with tempo ramps, but there might be TimeMachine artifacts doing so.

 If enabled, the script will automatically set the Tempo Slider to the best-sounding value for the current tempo.